 I've also frequently written Ayckbourn-related articles for John Good Ltd for theatre programmes around the UK - including West End productions such as Trevor Nunn's West 2012 revival of A Chorus Of Disapproval and the 2016 revival of How The Other Half Loves - as well as contributing articles for regional theatres.
 If you see an Ayckbourn production and the programme contains an Ayckbourn Timeline, that's my most frequently republished article!

 Unseen Ayckbourn explores the withdrawn, unpublished and lost Ayckbourn plays.
-It was listed amongst The Stage's best Theatre books of 2013.
+A previous edition was listed amongst The Stage's best Theatre books of 2013.

 In recent years, I've collaborated with the noted Ayckbourn expert Albert-Reiner Glaap and contributed to three of his publications, Towards Ayckbournia in Germany (2019), Confusions To Roundelay: Stages In Ayckbourn's Creative Work (2015) and New Landmarks In Ayckbourn Country (2014) - all published by Wissenschaftlicher Verlag Trier.

 Between 2011 and 2013, I was the co-editor and principal contributor to the quarterly Stephen Joseph Theatre Circular for supporters of the Stephen Joseph Theatre and helped successfully launch the publication.
-I continue to regularly contribute to the monthly SJT Circular newsletter.
+I continued to regularly contribute to the monthly SJT Circular newsletter until 2022.

-Since 2014, I have also been providing syndicated interviews with Alan Ayckbourn for the Stephen Joseph Theatre, which have been published in newspapers and print media around the country, tying in with the current productions of Alan Ayckbourn's plays.
+Between 2014 and 2022 I also provided syndicated interviews with Alan Ayckbourn for the Stephen Joseph Theatre, which have been published in newspapers and print media around the country, tying in with the current productions of Alan Ayckbourn's plays.